ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 * Maybe there's a C or C++ library offering similar features to the CLI, like ImageMagick++, wrapped in the [magick R package](https://docs.ropensci.org/magick/) does for [ImageMagick](https://imagemagick.org/index.php); or like [libtiff wrapped in the ijtiff R package](/blog/2018/04/12/ijtiff/)?
 To get started with wrapping C libraries, check out [Davis Vaughan's blog post](https://blog.davisvaughan.com/2019/03/02/now-you-c-me/).
 For C++ dive into either [Rcpp](https://github.com/RcppCore/Rcpp) or the more recent [cpp11](https://cpp11.r-lib.org/articles/cpp11.html) (see [a vignette of cpp11](https://cpp11.r-lib.org/articles/motivations.html) for the motivations of cpp11 in particular compared to Rcpp).
 * In the case of a Python module, you can use the [reticulate package](https://rstudio.github.io/reticulate/) for interacting with Python.
 * In the case of a JS library, you can use the [V8 package](https://github.com/jeroen/v8).
-* TODO UNDERSTAND HOW THESE RUN https://github.com/ropensci/nlrx "NetLogo is executed in a Java virtual machine". babette https://ropensci.org/blog/2020/01/28/babette/ (both nlrx and babette are examples of scientific software wrappers mentioned in the scope policy of the dev guide)

 You could also decide not to wrap the cool tool you found!
 Either you found a ready-to-use R solution or you decide to _port_ i.e. _translate_ the tool to R.
 This is obviously quite ambitious depending on the size and scope of the ported tool.